 If you would like to submit an environmental concern to the Southwest District, please complete the Citizen Concern form.
 A DEP representative will be in touch regarding your concern within 48 business hours.

 Florida has a very broad public records law.
 Most written communications to or from state officials regarding state business are public records that are available to the public upon request.
 Citizens can search the DEP's public records database, Oculus, to find information regarding specific facilities.
 For information on how to use Oculus, click here.
 Email your public records requests to the Southwest District Public Records team at firstname.lastname@example.org for a timely turnaround to your request.
-Members of the media should reach out to the media relations liaison for their requests.
+Members of the media should reach out to the Public Information Manager for their requests.

 When reporters have questions, the Southwest District's Office of Media Relations is available to answer them.
 As a liaison between reporters and Southwest District staff, we are here to let the media know about environmental news in the district and schedule interviews between the media and district staff if necessary.
 Media contact information can be located below.